NPACore/rosetta-nii/readme.md

 ```

 ### Notes
-For a simple mean calc, javascript and octave are faster than compile go and rust!
+For a simple mean calc, javascript is fast and go is slow!

-These times are more a measure of an interpreter/VM's startup time.
-They also demonstrate how much effort the community/library authors have put into optimzing (likely w/ compiled `c` code) hot paths (spm12 in octave, numpy in python).
+Especially for julia and R, the interpreter/VM's startup time.
+They also demonstrate how much effort the community/library authors have put into optimzing (likely w/ compiled `c` code, SIMD optimizations) hot paths (spm12 in octave, numpy in python, pdl in perl).

 The rust implementation should be built with `--release`, debug version performance is 10x worse!